drumicube/animatediff-batcher/README.md

 An additional helper script is also available to quickly merge several clips into final movies:

 * In the output folder containing all the webm of your project, create as many movie sub-folder as needed (movie1, movie2 etc.)
-* Copy the needed webm clips into the needed movie subfolders to build your sequence.
+* Copy the needed webm clips from the parent folder in the needed movie subfolders to build your sequence.

 Run this command to merge all clips by movie folder.
 ```commandline